African Continental Free Trade Area: The Right Move for Africa

 The African Continental Free Trade Area (AfCFTA) links all 54 nations on the African continent, promising to boost the flow of goods and services across borders by lowering tariffs and removing inefficiencies.

-le World Bank says it could raise our incomes by $450 milliard, or about 7 pour cent—though it also says my country of Zimbabwe stands to see its income grow by 14 pour cent.
+The World Bank says it could raise our incomes by $450 billion, or about 7 percent—though it also says my country of Zimbabwe stands to see its income grow by 14 percent.
 With the exception of the Ivory Coast, that’s more than any other African nation.

 Those are big numbers, but stories are always more compelling than statistics.